Frequently Asked Questions (FAQ)

 There are two types of fume hood exhaust systems; Constant air volume (CAV) ventilation provides a constant flow of air, whether the sash is open or not.
 Some fume hoods have variable air volume (VAV) ventilation.
 These hoods vary the volume of air from the room that is exhausted while maintaining the face velocity at a predetermined level.

 Face velocity is a measurement of the speed at which air enters a fume hood’s face opening.
 It is generally recommended that a fume hood’s face velocity is between 0.3 m/s (60 fpm) and 0.5 m/s (100 fpm), however, it is best to check with local safety regulations before using a fume hood because variations exist by state and by use.

-How do I find when my fume hood was last inspected?
+How do I know the last time my fume hood was inspected?